 Washing your produce before cooking and eating home-cooked meals helps, because not only are you certain your food is healthy, but you know what’s exactly going into your body too.

-Irritable Bowel Syndrome (not to be confused with IBD – Inflammatory Bowel Disease) is actually a fairly common disorder that leads to constipation or diarrhoea.
+Irritable Bowel Syndrome (not to be confused with IBD – Inflammatory Bowel Disease) is actually a fairly common stomach disorder that leads to constipation or diarrhoea.
 This means that you almost always end up with an upset stomach after eating.
 The common cause is harmful bacteria that enter your system and mess with the colony of ‘friendly’ bacteria in your gut that aid digestion.
 The solution?
 Eat healthier, as usual, and take a dose of probiotics regularly to support the good bacteria in your body.

 This brings us to Probiotic and Prebiotic by Wellbeing Nutrition!
 Made using 36 billion CFU active live cultures and 6 scientifically proven unique strains, this drink is 100x more potent than curd, and gives your body a boost of beneficial friendly gut bacteria that work in harmony with your body, aid regular and healthy digestion, boost the immune system and promote optimal nutrient bioavailability and absorption.